Samic8/samdawson.dev/src/articles/media-queries-tailwind.md

 date: "2019-08-19"
 ---

 I learned some things about media queries while looking into how they are used in [Tailwind](https://tailwindcss.com/).
-It's a CSS framework/library that generates utility classes, no prior knowledge about it is needed to follow along.
+It's a CSS library that generates utility classes, no prior knowledge about it is needed to follow along.

 ## min-width media query approach